The Permanent Representative

 Ms. Brandt earned a master’s degree in geography and development economics at Utrecht University from 1976 to 1983.

 The Deputy Permanent Representative

-Lise Gregoire-van Haaren is the Deputy Permanent Representative of the Netherlands to the United Nations in New York since October 2016.
+Mark Zellenrath serves as Ambassador and Deputy Permanent Representative of the Kingdom of the Netherlands to the UN in New York since December 2019.